De Young Museum: American

 Although the permanent collection is national in scope, art made in California from the gold rush era to the present day is also on display in the de Young.
 Important California collections with national significance include examples of Spanish colonial, Arts and Crafts, and Bay Area Figurative and Assemblage.
 Important among them are the most significant museum collections of works by Bay Area painter Chiura Obata and sculptor Ruth Asawa.

 The permanent collection galleries integrate decorative arts objects with paintings and sculptures, emphasizing the artistic, social, and political context for the works on display.
 While essentially chronological, the installation also juxtaposes works from different cultures and time periods to emphasize the historical connections between works in the collection.
-Painters with paintings in this art museum include; Mary Cassatt, John Singleton Copley, John Vanderlyn, Thomas Cole (Prometheus Bound), Thomas Hill, Thomas Waterman Wood (Newspaper Vendor), Samuel Brookes, John F. Peto, Childe Hassam, Edmund C. Tarbell (The Blue Veil), George Hitchcock, Louise Nevelson, Maynard Dixon, Otis Oldfield, Georgia O'Keeffe, Granville Redmond, Elizabeth Catlett Thomas Hart Benton (Susannah and the Elders), Pat Steir, David Park, Betye Saar, Kiki Smith, Richard Diebenkorn, Mel Ramos, Beth Lipman, Wayne Thiebaud, and Mary Lovelace O'Neal.
+Painters with paintings in this museum include Thomas Hart Benton (Susannah and the Elders), Samuel Marsden Brookes, Mary Cassatt, Elizabeth Catlett, Thomas Cole (Prometheus Bound), John Singleton Copley, Richard Diebenkorn, Maynard Dixon, Childe Hassam, Thomas Hill, George Hitchcock, Beth Lipman, Louise Nevelson, Georgia O'Keeffe, Otis Oldfield, Mary Lovelace O'Neal, David Park, John F. Peto, Mel Ramos, Granville Redmond, Betye Saar, Kiki Smith, Pat Steir, Edmund C. Tarbell (The Blue Veil), Wayne Thiebaud, John Vanderlyn, and Thomas Waterman Wood (Newspaper Vendor).

-In January 2017, the institution announced a significant new addition to its collection of American Art through the acquisition of 62 works by 22 contemporary African American Arts, including Thornton Dial's Blood And Meat: Survival For the World (1992) and Lost Cows (2000-1), Joe Light's Dawn (1988), Jessie T. Pettway's Bars and String-Pierced Columns (1950s), Lonnie Holley's Him and Her Hold the Root (1994) and Joe Minter's Camel at the Watering Hole (1995) The works were first exhibited in Revelations: Art from the African American South in 2018[12.] and subsequently in the museum's permanent collection galleries dedicated to Modern and Contemporary American Art.
+In January 2017, the institution announced a significant new addition to its collection of American Art through the acquisition of 62 works by 22 contemporary African American Arts, including Thornton Dial's Blood And Meat: Survival For the World (1992) and Lost Cows (2000-1), Joe Light's Dawn (1988), Jessie T. Pettway's Bars and String-Pierced Columns (1950s), Lonnie Holley's Him and Her Hold the Root (1994) and Joe Minter's Camel at the Watering Hole (1995).
+The works were first exhibited in Revelations: Art from the African American South in 2018, and subsequently in the museum's permanent collection galleries dedicated to Modern and Contemporary American Art.

-In July 2023, the Fine Arts Museums announced the promised gift by Bernard and Barbro Osher of 61 works of American Art to the museums’ collection.
-ARTnews reported that the gift included works by well-known American artists like Georgia O’Keeffe, Winslow Homer, John Singer Sargent, Charles Sheeler, and Alexander Calder.
-They figure alongside lesser-known ones like Boston school painter William McGregor Paxton, the influential artist-teacher Frank DuMond, and the American Impressionists Edward Henry Potthast, Frederick Carl Frieseke, and Richard Edward Miller.
+In July 2023, the Fine Arts Museums announced the promised gift by Bernard and Barbro Osher of 61 works of American art to the museums’ collection.
+ARTnews reported that the gift included works by well-known American artists such as Alexander Calder, Winslow Homer, Georgia O’Keeffe, John Singer Sargent, and Charles Sheeler.
+They figure alongside lesser-known artists such as the influential artist-teacher Frank DuMond, Boston school painter William McGregor Paxton, and the American Impressionists Edward Henry Potthast, Frederick Carl Frieseke, and Richard Edward Miller.